Conganhluan/Log-Review-Toolkit/README.md

 > Result

 - After the script is done, a folder **Removing strings result** with the exact directory tree of `<root_path>` but new files inside, will appear in the location where you run the command<br>
--> You can change the result location at the *line 12*
+-> You can change the result location at *line 12* in the script